When I recently decided to focus my efforts on growing this blog, I have to admit I asked myself the same question. Is blogging dead?

 - Email marketing and growing your email list: Collect subscribers’ emails and send targeted email campaigns with ConvertKit, MailChimp, or Sendinblue.

-- Graphic design for post images and social media graphics: You can’t go wrong with free graphic design tools like Canva, Adobe Spark, or Inkscape.
+- Graphic design for post images and social media graphics: You can’t go wrong with free graphic design tools like Canva, Adobe Express, or Inkscape.

 - SEO and keyword research: Good SEO software can be pricey, but if you’re serious about boosting your readership quickly, you may want to invest in a subscription to Moz, SEMrush, or Ahrefs.